PublicDesignWorkshop/FoodParent2.0/docs/Dev_Setup.md

 - Change the user/group to your username/staff

 In the `extras/vhosts` file remove dummy vhosts and create a new one

+Remember to start this service
+- `brew services start httpd`

 ### Setup the database